jakenjarvis/OOPD/en/format.md

 ## Object-Oriented Prompt Design Format (OOPD Format): Structured Prompt Description for Users

-The Object-Oriented Prompt Design (OOPD) format is a prompt description format that functions as a common language for effective communication between users and AI.
-This format utilizes the concepts of Object-Oriented Programming (OOP) and is designed to be easily understood by users, while also enabling AI to more deeply comprehend the intent of the prompts.
+The OOPD Format (Object-Oriented Prompt Design Format) is a prompt description format that functions as a common language for effective communication between users and AI.
+This format leverages the concepts of Object-Oriented Programming (OOP) and is designed to be easily understood by users, while also enabling AI to more deeply comprehend the intent of the prompts.
 This facilitates the generation of consistent and structured responses.
 It defines how to describe OOP elements such as classes and objects using Markdown format as a base, and also includes regular Markdown format instructions.
 It is a flexible format that allows you to describe both instructions for AI and structured information.

-- Change the heading hierarchy appropriately to match the document hierarchy.
-This example uses "###".
+- The basic hierarchical structure of Markdown headings is defined as follows.
+The hierarchy can be changed appropriately to match the document structure.
+  - `#`: TOP Definition
+  - `##`: Module Definition
+  - `###`: Namespace Definition
+  - `####`: Interface Definition
+  - `####`: Class Definition
+  - `####`: Enum Definition
+  - `####`: Struct Class Definition
 - Headings for elements such as properties, methods, events, and interface implementations are expressed as "**Element:**".
 - Omit the element itself if it is not used.
-- The "Japanese naming convention" used for interface definitions, class definitions, enumeration type definitions, properties, method, event, and argument variable names should be expressed in Japanese only, without mixing in English.
+- The "Japanese naming convention" used for interface definitions, class definitions, enumeration type definitions, properties, methods, events, and argument variable names should be expressed in Japanese only, without mixing in English.
 Also, follow individual naming conventions for each.
 (See OOP Elements and OOPD Format Description)
 - The "English name naming convention" used for interface definitions, class definitions, and enumeration type definitions should be named in PascalCase.
 Also, follow individual naming conventions for each.
 (See OOP Elements and OOPD Format Description)

 **Basic Data Types:**